 This means that at the spark of an idea, you must discipline yourself to define your strategy (method and plans) and execute on tactics — non-stop until completion.
 For example, your next business “project” should employ three things:

 I realize that it is often scary to put an expiration date on your ideas.
 But the reality is that the shelf-life of your idea can expire.
 The longer you wait, the less likely you are to make progress.

+Decide what steps you need to take to build your idea into something tangible.
+If you are unsure, this is where research and development (R&D) should be employed.
 If research is not your “cup of tea” rely on savvy interns or hire a project manager or coordinator to facilitate this important step.
 Your goal is to avoid “recreating the wheel” and devise actionable steps that will produce results.

 For example, “Create simple objectives for projects, and revisit them regularly.
 When working on in-depth projects, we generate lots of new ideas along the way.
 This can lead to a gradual expansion of the project’s goals, or “scope creep.”
 This insidious habit can make it impossible to ever really complete anything.
 The best way to avoid it is to write down a simple statement summarizing your objective at the start of each project.
 When scope creep starts to happen, you’ll notice.”